 - Click the Inputs and Back Coding button at the bottom.

-- Click OK and you will see the current categories added to the list on the right.
+- Click OK, and you will see the current gender categories added to the themes list on the left.

 - You will now have a new variable with the missing categories added: